-A guide for RCN members working for an agency, including employment status, rights, police and health checks.
+A guide for agency workers which includes information about employment status, rights and health checks.

 Agency staff are generally classed as 'workers' rather than as employees and have the benefit of legal protection under the Agency Workers Regulations 2010 (see further below).